New Mexico Military Institute

 New Mexico Military Institute (NMMI) is a public military junior college and high school in Roswell, New Mexico.
 Founded in 1891, NMMI operates under the auspices of the State of New Mexico, under a dedicated Board of Regents that reports to the Governor of New Mexico.
 Located in downtown Roswell, NMMI enrolls nearly 1,000 cadets at the junior college and high school levels each year.
 NMMI is the only state-supported military college located in the western United States and has many notable alumni who have served at senior levels in the military and private sector.

-Academic school years at NMMI usually begin with nearly 1,000 cadets enrolled, with slight attrition occurring during the school year due to demanding academic and physical requirements.
 The school's two-year Army ROTC Early Commissioning Program (ECP) commissions approximately 30 cadets annually as U.S. Army second lieutenants, and almost 100 cadets each year go to one of the five United States Service academies.

-NMMI's motto is "Duty, Honor, and Achievement".
 The Cadet Honor Code, which was unanimously voted into place by the Corps of Cadets in 1921, states, "A Cadet Will Not Lie, Cheat, or Steal, Nor Tolerate Those Who Do" and is administered by an honor board of cadets, advised by cadre and staff.
 The school's athletic teams are the Broncos (junior college) and the Colts (high school), and its colors are scarlet and black.